Betty Ann Greenbaum Miller Center for Jewish Healing

 Serving the community through training and education

-- The Spirited Aging Program, inspired by the Institute for Jewish Spirituality, supports people of all ages in their search to find meaning, joy, and spirituality in their lives as they grow older.
+- The Spirited Aging Program supports people of all ages in their search to find meaning, joy, and spirituality in their lives as they grow older.

 - The Healing Circle is an innovative model of self-care for human service professionals, designed to be replicated in a variety of workplace environments.